woods valldata

 2. Product Mix

 Let’s start with what we offer.
-A raffle or weekly lottery are generally well known play structures.
-Most people will have taken part in a local event raffle or the National Lottery if nothing else.
-So they’re easy to understand.
+A raffle or weekly lottery are generally well-known play structures.
+Most people will have taken part in a local event raffle or the National Lottery if nothing else, so they’re easy to understand.
 But are they still relevant?
 When it comes to prize led, are there other ways to play?

 3. Prizes